pareenakaur/DSAI-Mini-Project/README.md

 These reasons suggests the importance that this issue holds at hand it why it is a more pressing issue in today's present context.
 These reasons motivated us to want to try to look further regarding road accidents and to try and reduce the costs and damage done to humans, as well as for the country.

 ## Models used
-1. Regression model
+1. Linear Regression
+2. Logistic Regression
+3. Random Forest Classifier

 ## Conclusion
+Conclusion on main topic:
+We can accurately predict severity of accidents using speed limits, types of junctions and geographical factors(urban or rural area).
+We can effectively improve severity of accidents through:
+1. Implementing Short-term Plans: Having more stringent policies that sets lower speed limits and heftier fines
+2. Implementing Long-term Plans:
+(a) By having better infrastructure planning to modify and improve the structure of T or staggered junctions and implementing more support structures such as road-side mirrors and surveillance cameras.
+(b) Using education as a tool to educate public on safe speed

+Data-Related Insights:
-1. Resampling imbalanced data using undersampling and oversampling helps imporved model performance
+1. Resampling imbalanced data using undersampling and oversampling helps improve model performance
-2. It is possible to predict severity of traffic accidents and how we can reduce the severity
-3. Using Tree nodes to represent data was not a very good method
+3. Using Tree nodes to represent data may not be appropriate for all types of data
-4. There are some factors in which we can look into to mitigate the severity of accidents
+4. There are some factors in which we can look into to mitigate the severity of accidents, however they are not explicitely shown in the dataset

 ## What did we learn from this project?
+1. Meaninful problem formulation and data selection
-1. Handling imbalanced data using imblearn package
+2. Handling imbalanced data using imblearn package
+3. Implementing different types of new models to provide better comparison between variables
-2. collaborating using github
+4. collaborating using github

 ## Classification of Variables